The Hospital for Sick Children TCAG logo DGV image

 • BAC/Cosmid DNA/Phage DNA - 600-800 ng in 12 ul with 2 ul primer for a total volume of 14 ul

 The quality of your sequencing reaction is directly related to the quality of your template DNA.
-Please follow our guidelines carefully to maximize the chance of success of your sequencing reaction.
+Please follow our guidelines (Acrobat 10 KB)carefully to maximize the chance of success of your sequencing reaction.

 4. Sequencing Resources

 Electropherogram viewers are freely available for Microsoft Windows, MacOS Classic, and MacOSX from these sites.
+Users may be required to register to access the freeware.
 TCAG does not endorse or support any of this software.

 Other useful tools.
 TCAG does not endorse or support these tools.